hipe/tmx/fields/doc/issues/036-failure-tree-expression.md

 missing FOO") or a meaningful sentence fragment (e.g "missing FOO").

-this event will express its constituency as a stream of such statement-ishes, where in effect a one-to-one isomorphicism is formed between a statement-ish and output "line": each item always has a trailing newline; and before that there is a terminating period if the statement-ish had a subject (i.e was sentence-phrase-ish).
+this event will express its constituency as a stream of such statement-ishes, where in effect a one-to-one isomorphism is formed between a statement-ish and output "line": each item always has a trailing newline; and before that there is a terminating period if the statement-ish had a subject (i.e was sentence-phrase-ish).